Recent Developments

 BARRIERS TO ASSEMBLY

-The Constitution of Honduras (Decree 131, January 11, 1982) guarantees the right to freedom of assembly in two articles:
+The Constitution of Honduras (Decree 131, January 11, 1982) guarantees the right to freedom of assembly:

-Article 78: The freedoms of association and assembly are guaranteed provided they are not contrary to public order and morality.
+- Article 78 provides that “freedom of association and assembly is guaranteed provided its exercise is not contrary to the public order or to public morals.”

-There is no specific legislation regulating the right of assembly itself, but there are relevant provisions in the following Acts:
+Although there is no specific law dedicated to regulating the right of assembly, relevant provisions can be found in the following Acts:

-Legal barriers to the freedom of assembly include the following:
+Legal barriers to the exercise of freedom of assembly include:

 Advance Notification

-Article 150 of the Electoral Act states that political meetings: “4) cannot be within two hundred (200) meters of bridges, intersections of roads, places of worship, fire stations, Red Cross, hospitals, police departments and schools.
-Those who contravene the provisions of the first paragraph of this article shall be punished by a fine of four (4) to ten (10) times the minimum wage.”
+Article 150 of the Electoral Act prohibits political meetings within 200 meters of bridges, intersections of roads, places of worship, fire stations, Red Cross, hospitals, police departments, and schools.
+Violations are subject to fines ranging from four to ten times the minimum wage.

 Grounds for Dispersal